Dowell-Lab/srworkshop/day07/worksheets/README.txt

-First you willl need to log into the AWS andfollow:
+First, you will need to log into the AWS and follow:
  Day7_installing_Rsubread.docx
  Day7_featurecounts_worksheet.docx